Being a Philosopher (Religious Education)

 Love "Love your neighbour as yourself."
 Mark 12 v31.

-How we plan and teach for Religious Education
+How we plan and teach being a Philosopher

 We use the Guildford Diocesan Guidelines for Religious Education and the Big Ideas as the basis for our curriculum.
 As an enquiry model of learning, it helps pupils to deepen their understanding in RE and make secure connections as well as utilising higher level thinking skills.
-At Key Stage One (Years 1 and 2), children develop their knowledge and understanding of the Christian faith, Judaism and Islam.
 At Key Stage Two (years 3-6), children will extend their knowledge of Christianity, Judaism and Islam, and be introduced to aspects of Hinduism & Buddhism, recognising the impact of religion and belief locally, nationally and globally.

 Our Religious Education curriculum is enhanced through experiences and enrichment opportunities including: